Correcting misinformation on social media with a large language model: Methods

-\xhdr{Expert recruitment} We worked with Hacks/Hackers (\url{hackshackers.com}), an international grassroots journalism organization, to recruit fact-checking and journalism experts.
+\xhdr{Expert recruitment} We worked with Hacks/Hackers, an international grassroots journalism organization, to recruit fact-checking and journalism experts.
 Hacks/Hackers helped send our recruitment materials to the people in its email list.
-Recruitment started in May 2023 and continued until August 2023.
+Recruitment was from May 2023 to August 2023.
 Among the 15 respondents, we selected the 12 respondents who had the highest experience in fact-checking or journalism and whose proficiency in English is at least fluent.
-Specifically, five (41.7\%) of the selected respondents had 1--3 years, three (25\%) had 4--6 years, one (8.3\%) had 7--9 years, and three (25\%) had 9+ years of experience in fact-checking or journalism.
-Nine (75\%) of the selected respondents are native speakers, and three (25\%) are fluent in English.
-The study was approved by the University of Washington's Institutional Review Board (determined to be exempt; IRB ID STUDY00017831).
-We have also obtained informed consent from all respondents.
+Five (41.7\%) of them had 1--3 years, three (25\%) had 4--6 years, one (8.3\%) had 7--9 years, and three (25\%) had 9+ years of domain experience.
+Nine (75\%) of them are native speakers, and three (25\%) are fluent in English.
+The study was approved by UW IRB (STUDY00017831, determined to be exempt).

-\xhdr{Study workflow} We divided our study into two phases: \begin{itemize} \item \xhdritem{Phase I: Onboarding} First, we scheduled and hosted an onboarding remote meeting with every participant.
-We explained our data annotation protocol (Supplementary Fig.~\ref{supp:figure:annotation_instructions_1}-\ref{supp:figure:annotation_instructions_7}) and demonstrated the use of our web interface for data annotation (Supplementary Fig.~\ref{supp:figure:annotation_task_page}).
+\xhdr{Study workflow} We divided our study into two phases: \begin{itemize} \item \xhdritem{Phase I: Onboarding} We had a remote meeting with every participant to explained our data annotation protocol (Supp.~Fig.~\ref{supp:figure:annotation_instructions_1}-\ref{supp:figure:annotation_instructions_7}) and demonstrated the use of our web interface for data annotation (Supp.~Fig.~\ref{supp:figure:annotation_task_page}).
 Every participant was asked to complete three annotation tasks (i.e., annotate the order-randomized responses made by various approaches to three tweets) after the meeting.
 Phase-I annotation was designed for the participants to enhance their understanding of the protocol and to familiarize themselves with the interface where they were required to provide explanations.
-Finally, we manually reviewed the explanations and sent each participant feedback to resolve any potential confusion and misunderstanding.
-Two participants who are native speakers in English dropped out of the study during Phase I. One of the participants had 1--3 years, and the other had 9+ years of experience in fact-checking or journalism.
-We removed their data from the final analyses and moved their annotation tasks to Phase II.
-There were 15 tasks completed in this training session; the same task can be assigned to more than one participant.
-In our final analyses, we excluded any data from this training session.
+We manually reviewed the explanations and sent each participant feedback to resolve any potential confusion and misunderstanding.
+Two participants dropped during Phase I, and we excluded any data from this training session in our final analyses.